 What is a strategy for validating the parents’ experience?

-B. The PSP should actively listen as the parents share their experience
+B. The FPS should actively listen as the parents share their experience

-C. The PSP should give helpful advice as the parents share their experience
+C. The FPS should give helpful advice as the parents share their experience

-D. The PSP should wait to speak until the parents have finished sharing their experience
+D. The FPS should wait to speak until the parents have finished sharing their experience

-How should the PSP connect parents to other parents with similar concerns?
+How should the FPS connect parents to other parents with similar concerns?

 A. Suggest they attend a PTA meeting